william-redman/Koopman-Neural-Network-Training/README.md

 # Koopman Neural Network Training

 From "A. S. Dogra and W. T. Redman, Optimizing Neural Networks via Koopman Operator Theory, *Advances in Neural Information Processings Systems* **33** (*NeurIPS* 2020)".
-In particular, this code implements Koopman training based on Node Koopman operators, which was what was used to obtain the results presented in the paper.
+This code implements Koopman training based on Node Koopman operators, which was what was used to obtain the results presented in the paper.

 ## Requirements